Fast Approximate Dynamic Programming for Input-Affine Dynamics: Problem statement and standard solution

-for each $x \in \setg{X}$, where the next step cost-to-go is approximated by the extension $\lerp{\disc{J}}$.
-Here, again, we consider an approximation that involves enumeration over a proper discretization $\setg{U} \subset \setc{U}$ of the inputs space.
 These approximations introduce some error which, under some regularity assumptions, depends on the discretization of the state and input spaces and the extension operation; see Proposition~\ref{prop:error d-DP}.
 Incorporating these approximations, we can introduce the \emph{discrete} DP (d-DP) operator as follows

 The d-DP operator/algorithm will be our benchmark for evaluating the performance of the alternative algorithms developed in this study.
 To this end, we discuss the time complexity of the d-DP operation in the following remark.